Pharmacogenetic Testing

 What is the difference between clinical pharmacogenetic tests and consumer pharmacogenetic services?

-Clinical tests like GeneSight perform their own sample collection and lab processing and require a physician to order.
+Clinical tests like GeneSight do their own sample collection and lab processing, require a physician to order them, and use clinical-grade validated assays that can detect structural variants.
 Consumer pharmacogenetic services like Gene2Rx analyze genotype data you already have from 23andMe, AncestryDNA, or similar services and deliver a report directly to you.
-The underlying clinical interpretation (based on CPIC and FDA guidelines) is the same.
+The underlying clinical interpretation for the core genes, based on CPIC and FDA guidelines, is the same.

 Will my doctor accept a direct-to-consumer pharmacogenetic report?

-Most pharmacogenetic-aware clinicians will because the underlying guidelines are the same ones they would consult for any other pharmacogenetic report.
+Most pharmacogenetic-aware clinicians will, because the underlying guidelines are the same ones they would consult for any other pharmacogenetic report.
 The report references specific CPIC phenotype recommendations.
-Bring it to your appointment and ask how your clinician would incorporate it into prescribing decisions.
+Bring it to your appointment and ask how your clinician would use it for prescribing decisions.

 Is direct-to-consumer pharmacogenetic testing FDA-approved?

 The 23andMe pharmacogenetic report received FDA authorization for a limited set of variants.
-Other direct-to-consumer pharmacogenetic interpretation services (including Gene2Rx) operate as informational services built on CPIC and FDA guideline interpretation rather than as FDA-cleared clinical devices.
-The distinction matters for how results should be used: as educational information to bring to a clinical conversation, not as a replacement for provider-directed care.
+Other direct-to-consumer pharmacogenetic interpretation services (including Gene2Rx) are informational services built on CPIC and FDA guideline interpretation, not FDA-cleared clinical devices.
+That distinction matters for how results should be used: as educational information to bring to a clinical conversation, not as a replacement for provider-directed care.

 What about insurance coverage for direct-to-consumer tests?

-Direct-to-consumer pharmacogenetic services typically do not bill insurance because they are not clinical tests in the insurance sense.
+Direct-to-consumer pharmacogenetic services usually do not bill insurance because they are not clinical tests in the insurance sense.
 You pay out of pocket, and the cost is much lower.
-If insurance reimbursement matters to you, clinical tests like GeneSight are the path, with the provider-order requirement that goes with them.
+If insurance reimbursement matters to you, clinical tests like GeneSight are the route, with the provider-order requirement that goes with them.